RobTillaart/AD5593R/README.md

 ### I2C address

-The AD5593R has one address line A0, which allows two addresses 0x08 or 0x09.
+The AD5593R has one address line A0, which allows two addresses 0x10 or 0x11.

-In issue #2 an AD5593R with address 10 was seen, cause unknown.
-SO if your device is not seen on as 8 or 9, you might check 10 (or 11).
+It is possible to use the A0 line as a CS (chip select) line and configure all devices as 0x11.
+By setting a single A0 line HIGH the related AD5593R device will be selected.
+This works if you have enough IO pins.
+Alternative is I2C multiplexing see below.

 ### I2C Performance